-"We will identify the molecular pathways, the cellular players, the inter-cellular interplay driving circadian and sleep dysfunction in the early stages of Alzheimer’s disease.
-Our long-term goal is to harness circadian clocks to prevent and delay disease onset."
+"We will identify the molecular mechanisms, the cellular players and the emergent network interactions driving circadian and sleep function, and their disruption in the early stages of Alzheimer’s disease."
 Marco Brancaccio

 UK DRI Group Leader